MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ## Requirements

--   A Microsoft Azure subscription with the sufficient number of available Dsv3 vCPUs (total of 18, to accommodate five Standard_D2s_v3 VMs and two Standard_D4s_v3 VMs) in an Azure region that supports availability zones
+-   A Microsoft Azure subscription with the sufficient number of available DSv2 and Dsv3 vCPUs (four Standard_DS1_v2 VMs with 1 vCPU each and two Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones

 -   A lab computer running Windows 10, Windows Server 2016, or Windows Server 2019 with access to Azure